 In August 2005, Floyd College changed its name to Georgia Highlands College to reflect more accurately its growing service area outside of Floyd County.
-Now enrolling approximately 4,200 students in academic programs, Georgia Highlands College offers a large and varied community-education program.
-It operates a campus in Cartersville and an extension center in Marietta.
+Now enrolling approximately 3,700 students in academic programs, Georgia Highlands College offers a large and varied community-education program.
+It operates a new campus in Cartersville and extension centers in Acworth and Marietta.
 The college pioneered the development of cooperative programs with Coosa Valley Technical College as early as 1972 and now also offers cooperative programs with North Metro Technical College in Acworth.